-QUANTITY TABLE OF MAINTENANCE REQUIREM DESCRIPTION ADDITIONAL INFORMATION 1 Primary (3 each) M-32A-60A Gas Turbine Generator Fully serviced with both air and electrical systems operational.
+QUANTITY DESCRIPTION ADDITIONAL INFORMATION 1 Primary (3 each) M-32A-60A Gas Turbine Generator Fully serviced with both air and electrical systems operational.
 Must be 115 volts AC, 400 cycles, three phase.
 Substitutes AM/32A-86 (Hobart) PC-86 (Hobart) Note: If AM/32A-86s are used, two MA-1As or two -95s must be provided Primary (1 each) AM/32A-86 (Hobart) Used to provide external power to our support aircraft.
 The unit must be in place and fully serviced/operational when the support aircraft lands.
-It must be capable of delivering 120 VAC, 3-phase, 400 cycles Substitutes AM/32A-60, NC-5 (Navy) NC-8 (Navy), MD-3 Primary (1 each) MD-1 Universal Tow Bar Must be at least 20-feet long; ensure large towing lugs are positioned inward Primary (2 each) Does not need to be on site but needs to be acquired within 3 hours AM32C-10C/O Air Conditioner Fully serviced with all hoses in good condition Substitutes AM32C-10A/B; AM32C-4; AM32C-6; AM32C-17; MA-3; MAE-4 Must have an 8 inch air duct Primary (1 each) LN-2 Liquid Nitrogen Cart or, AV-04 Liquid Nitrogen Cart (converter) MARKED FOR EPU ONLY Aircraft are re-serviced with nitrogen capability after each flight.
-Carts must be oil/grease-free and new or only used to service EPUs previously Substitutes 12-bottle nitrogen cart, or 8-bottle nitrogen cart, or 2 x 4000-6000 psi Commercial/Industrial Nitrogen Compressed Cylinders (UN1066) More bottles need to be available within 6 hours of request.
+It must be capable of delivering 120 VAC, 3- phase, 400 cycles Substitutes AM/32A-60, NC-5 (Navy) NC-8 (Navy), MD-3 Primary (1 each) MD-1 Universal Tow Bar Must be at least 20-feet long; ensure large towing lugs are positioned inward Primary (2 each) Does not need to be on site but needs to be acquired within 3 hours AM32C-10C/O Air Conditioner Fully serviced with all hoses in good condition Substitutes AM32C-10A/B; AM32C-4; AM32C-6; AM32C-17; MA-3; MAE-4 Must have an 8 inch air duct Primary (1 each) LN-2 Liquid Nitrogen Cart or, AV-04 Liquid Nitrogen Cart (converter) MARKED FOR EPU ONLY Aircraft are re-serviced with nitrogen capability after each flight.
+Carts must be oil/grease-free and new or only used to service EPUs previously Substitutes 12-bottle nitrogen cart, or 8-bottle nitrogen cart, or 2 x 4000-6000 psi Commercial/Industrial Nitrogen Compressed Cylinders ( UN1066 ) More bottles need to be available within 6 hours of request.
 MARKED FOR EPU ONLY Each bottle fully serviced to 3,500 psi; ensure pressure regulator is rated to at least 3,500 psi.
 Bottles must be either new or used only to service EPUs.
 These bottles can be sourced locally as they are not USAF specific.
-Primary (1 each) Can of red spray paint Can of white spray paint To mark F-16 parking spots (provide to Advance Crew Chief on arrival day)
+Primary (1 each) Can of rad apray paint To mark E 16 parking anote (provide to r milary (r cacil) Can of red spray paint Can of white spray paint To mark F-16 parking spots (provide to Advance Crew Chief on arrival day) - no chalk or 'puffy paint'